Scottish Gold Designer Rings by Sheila Fleet

 How much Scottish gold is in each piece of jewellery?

-100% of the gold used in jewellery that bears the official Scotgold Precious Metals Mark of the Stag's Head comes from Scotgold's Cononish mine.
+100% of the gold used in jewellery that bears the Shelia Fleet Scottish Gold Mark comes from Scotgold's Cononish mine.
 No other sources of gold are used in these items.
 However, pure gold is too soft to use in jewellery by itself.
 Gold must be alloyed with other metals such as silver, rhodium or copper to make it strong enough to retain its shape and hold gemstones in place.
-Baird & Co are a highly reputable refiner and have been alloying gold for generations.
 The Edinburgh Assay Office's primary purpose is to independently test each jewellery item to be sold as gold to make sure it contains the correct amount of pure gold to be marked as 22ct, 18ct or 9ct.
 The Assay Office then stamps the piece of jewellery with the appropriate hallmark.
 Sheila Fleet is offering customers 18ct Scottish Gold.

-All of the gold content in jewellery marked with the Scotgold Precious Metals Mark is certified by the Edinburgh Assay Office as being from Scotgold Resources Cononish mine in the West of Scotland.
+All of the gold content in jewellery marked with the Sheila Fleet Scottish Gold Mark is certified by the Edinburgh Assay Office as being from Scotgold Resources Cononish mine in the West of Scotland.

 Will Scottish Gold jewellery cost more?

 Yes, there will be additional costs for ensuring the provenance of the gold.
-The gold has to be segregated from all other sources of metals and it must be kept separate at each stage of processing.
+The gold must be segregated from all other sources of metals and kept separate at each stage of processing.
 When gold is mined, it is bound with other rocks and minerals.
 To recover the gold, the mined ore needs to go through several processing steps, ending in smelting and refining, to produce a pure gold suitable for the jewellery market.

 When gold reaches a refinery, it is usual for it to be smelted together with other sources of gold.
 Scotgold's Scottish Gold is not mixed with any other gold.
-Scottish Gold is delivered in specially sealed containers to the refiners, Baird & Co, who refine the gold in isolated batches, segregate it and store it separately in Scotgold's designated containers.
+Scottish Gold is delivered in specially sealed containers to the refiners, the gold is then refined in isolated batches, segregate and store separately in Scotgold's designated containers.
 The Vault Manager records the weights each time the gold is removed and placed back into the vault.

 Once the gold is refined, it must be alloyed with other metals to make it strong enough for use in jewellery.
-Baird & Co also add a ‘secret trace element’ to the alloy.
-This is known only to them and the Edinburgh Assay Office laboratory.
-When the Assay office receives a piece of jewellery to hallmark, they will also test for the 'secret trace element'.
-They will only mark jewellery which achieves a positive test result for the correct amount of the 'secret trace element' with the Stags Head, the mark of Scotgold's Scottish Gold.
-These careful measures do make the product more expensive but serve to protect the integrity of Scottish Gold's origin and provenance.
+When the Assay Office receives a piece of jewellery to hallmark, they will also undertake a stringent test to ensure the jewellery is made from authentic Scottish Gold.
+Only jewellery that achieves a positive test result will be marked with the Sheila Fleet Scottish Gold Mark.
+These careful measures inevitably make the product more expensive but serve to protect the integrity of Scottish Gold's origin and provenance.

 Who is involved with Scottish Gold?